 Our drivers were set on leaving almost as soon as we arrived, but we stalled them for as long as we could, sitting on a high slope with the gate to hell burning beneath us.

 On the way back, determined to keep pace with his friend, my driver jumped from dune to dune, before eventually dropping me off at the dosshouse next to the truck stop.
 With the generator cranked up, the male staff dragged us to a TV, determined to demonstrate the merits of Turkmen porn.
 Following me around, a 12-year-old boy flashed videos of penetration at me on his phone, mimicking the action with urgent hand gestures.
 To the group's disappointment, we escaped outside.

-The language barrier was hard to broach, but it became apparent that camel herding and truck-stop catering are the only real means of income for the few that remain in Tarvaza—so the small of amount of people who pass through on their way to the crater are always welcome.
+The language barrier was hard to broach, but it became apparent that camel herding and truck stop catering are the only real means of income for the few that remain in Darvaza – so the small amount of people who pass through on their way to the crater are always welcome.
 The government could probably market the site as a pretty successful tourist attraction if they were that way inclined, but considering Turkmenistan is one of the world's hardest countries to access after North Korea, it doesn't seem like they're going to invest in a tourist board any time soon.

-Waking up the next morning, the 12-year-old pointed toward the exit.
-With Abdullah already hitting the vodka, barking instructions at us, it seemed that we’d already outstayed our welcome.
-Attempting to hitch a ride, we trudged through the heat as a succession of lorries blew dust into our faces—until, arriving like a mirage along the shimmering highway, Shikrullah drove past on his return journey to Konye-Urgench.
+Waking up the next morning, the 12-year-old pointed towards the exit.
+With Abdullah already at the vodka, barking instructions at us, it seemed that we’d already outstayed our welcome.
+Attempting to hitch a ride, we trudged through the heat as a succession of lorries blew dust into our faces.
+Until, arriving like a mirage along the shimmering highway, Shikrullah drove past on his return journey to Konye-Urgench.

 He laughed: “Transport problema?”

-Striding into the middle of the road, he flagged down the first truck that drove past, leaving us to wave goodbye from the cab as Darvaza was behind us.
+Striding into the middle of the road, he flagged down the first truck that drove past, leaving us to wave goodbye from the cab as we left Darvaza behind.